-Figure 6: Heliocentric (1999 AO10) Human Mission Trajectory
+Figure 6: Heliocentric 1999 AO10 Human Mission Trajectory

-Figure 7: Geocentric (1999 AO10) Human Mission Trajectory
+Figure 7: Geocentric 1999 AO10 Human Mission Trajectory

-Stage #3 mission assessments akin to the foregoing (1999 $AO{10}$ ) example have been performed for additional Table 3 Earth encounters with the Accessible 36 NEO destinations.
-Results from these notional trajectory designs are summarized in Table 5.
+Stage 3 mission assessments akin to the foregoing 1999 AO10 example have been performed for some additional Table 3 Earth encounters with accessible NEO destinations.
+Results from these trajectory designs are summarized in Table 5.